BlockSigner/cove/site/content/english/increase-legal-weight.md

 {{% markdown %}}
 **High legal weight**
 # Advanced electronic signature (AES)
-Enable the AES by connecting your Skribble account with a Swiss mobile phone number.
+You can enable the AES by connecting your Skribble account with a Swiss mobile phone number.
 You can do this in your Skribble profile.
-As a Skribble Business or Enterprise customer you can request the activation of the AES via company e-mail address (AES for Business).
+As a Skribble Business or Enterprise customer, you can request the activation of the AES via company e-mail address (AES for Business).
 {{% /markdown %}}
 {{< /content >}}